Cyberghxst/-cyberghxst-utils/README.md

 ```
 ### .printWarn()
 Params: (text)
-This is print, but in red color.
+<br> This is print, but in red color.
 Example:
 ```js
 util.print('Err') //Logs 'Err'.